ElijaRock/git-guide/README.md

 Of course you don't have to type `ls` but it's nice to know that you have successfully followed the guide thus far.
 Now you can edit the `config` file in your favorite text editor of choice, a good option is VSCode if you are not sure or haven't used one before.

+The following config file is an example that you should follow.
+You may not have a Github account yet so you can leave that part blank for now, but make sure that you come back to the config file to input your username where stated in the example.

 ```
 # ~/.ssh/config
 # Primary Github account